alepipe/social_networking_kata/README.md

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.

 **CODE SUBMISSION:** Add the code to your own Github account and send us the link.

+## Running the code
+This project is build with sbt.

+Enter inside `socialnetwork/` and type:

+- `sbt test` for runnning the tests

+- `sbt run` for running the applciation